-The approach of Spring and Summer always has a way of reminding us that it’s time to play close attention to what we plant in our gardens.
+The approach of Spring and Summer has a way of reminding us that it’s time to play close attention to what we plant in our gardens.

-With busy schedules and tight budgets, it makes sense to choose perennials that are low-maintenance and won’t burn or wither away in full sun.
+With busy schedules and tight budgets, it makes sense to grow low-maintenance perennials that won’t burn or wither away in full sun.
 Spending time and money on plants that don’t make it through the season is such a waste of hard-earned resources!

-Afterall, not every yard or garden has shady areas that can protect flowers from scorching temperatures.
-Luckily for us, there is a long list of full-sun perennials that are both beautiful and easy to maintain!
+Plus, not every yard or garden has a shady area that can provide protection against scorching temperatures.
+Luckily for us, there are plenty of full-sun perennials that are both beautiful and easy to maintain!

 If you’re a beginner gardener who wants to grow a garden that you can be proud of, then you should choose your plants wisely before purchasing any seedlings or flowers, especially if you live in a humid climate.
 If you want to grow your flowers from seeds, organic seeds is the way to go.

 Below is a list of full-sun perennials that are sure to beautify any garden, large or small!